GenAIPHBuilders-org/team-Autonominds-2025/README.md

 # Authematic: (Automatic + Thematic)

-Authematic is a lightweight, agent-driven Python pipeline that takes a research paper title as input and produces two curated lists of the most relevant academic papers:
+Authematic is a lightweight, agent-driven assistant that takes a research paper title as input and produces two curated lists of the most relevant academic papers:

 1. **Focused Top 20**: Papers that match both your application domain and your chosen technique keywords.
 2. **Exploratory Top 10**: Broader domain-only matches that add methodological or interdisciplinary insights.